-Minimum standards-qualifications for regular certification employment as a-nfull-time, tenure-track instructor in College transfer courses:
+Minimum standards qualifications for regular certificationemployment as a nfull time, tenure track instructor in College transfer courses:

-1. Master's degree in the field of primary teaching assignment, or if a Master's degree is not generally offered in the primary teaching field, a Master's degree in a related field and at least 30 quarter hours (20 semester hours) of graduate credit in academic courses in the field of primary teaching assignment.
-Master's Degree in the subject area or an area closely related to that of primary teaching assignment from an accredited institution; or a minimum of 30 quarter hours (20 semester hours) of graduate credit in the field of the primary teaching assignment.
+Master's degree in the field of primary teaching assignment, or if a Master's degree is not generally offered in the primary teaching field, a Master's degree in a related field and at least 30 quarter hours (20 semester hours) of graduate credit in academic courses in the field of primary teaching assignment.
+Master's Degree in the subject area or an area closely related to that of primary teaching assignment from an accredited institution; or a minimum of 30 quarter hours (20 semester hours) of graduate credit in academic courses in the field of the primary teaching assignment.